sergiocarracedo/blog/content/blog/2024/2024-05-18-hexagonal-architecture-frontend/index.md

 }
 ```
 Things to put the focus in the backend v2 repo implementation:

-* 1️⃣: The endpoint (even the domain) is different to the other repo.
+* 1️⃣: The endpoint (even the domain) is different from the other repo.
+That is expected as it is a different backend.
 * 2️⃣: Get need to convert the meaning of the filters to the backend meaning.
 The adapter knows that the backend expects a query param called `menuItemStateId` with the values `0`, `1`, or `2` to get the items with the state `disabled`, `only-for-staff`, or `open`
-* 3️⃣: We have mapping functions for the icons and images, but is function is different from the legacy one.
+* 3️⃣: We have mapping functions for the icons and images, but this function is different from the legacy one.
 * 4️⃣: we convert the `menuItemStateId` and `menuStateId` to the domain state using the mappings.

-#### Sumarizing the ports

 After the changes, the architecture looks like this:

 ![new-flow.png](new-flow.png)

+Now we have 2 different adapters (one per backend) for the same port.
-As you can see, the different pieces are the backends and the adapters for each backend, but after convert the data to the domain entities the flow is the same, the domain does not know how the data is retrieved, only knows how to use it.
+Those adapters follow the contract and convert the backend data to the domain entities

-This gives us a lot of flexibility, we can change the backend without changing the domain and the application or the views.
+The rest of the flow is the same: the domain does not know how the data is retrieved, only knows how to use it.
+This gives us a lot of flexibility, we can change the backend without changing the domain the application, or the views.

 ### The dependency injection

-The last piece of the "puzzle" is the dependency injection, that allows us, to replace a repository implementation with another one that follows the same port interface, but instead of importing it from the code that will call the repository, we inject it from outside allows us to change it easily.
+The last piece of the "puzzle" is the dependency injection, which allows us, to replace a repository implementation with another one that follows the same port interface, but instead of importing it from the code that will call the repository, we inject it from outside allows us to change it easily.

-Lets suppose we have an `usecase` (or application service) that will use the repository to get the menu:
+Let's suppose we have a `usecase` (or application service) that will use the repository to get the menu:

 ```ts
 class GetMainMenuUseCase {